-Medical groups such as the American College of Obstetrics and Gynecology (ACOG) recommends that women who are or intend to become pregnant should not use paroxetine because of an increased risk of birth defects and miscarriage or premature birth.
+Medical groups such as the American College of Obstetrics and Gynecology (ACOG) recommend that women who are or intend to become pregnant should not use paroxetine because of an increased risk of birth defects and miscarriage or premature birth.

-Paxil and Suicide
+Paxil Suicide Risk

 The black-box warning on Paxil and other SSRI antidepressants identifies an increased risk of suicidal thinking and behavior in children, adolescents, and young adults following short-term use for a major depressive disorder.
 The warning also advises that patients who take the medication for depression should be closely monitored for signs of suicidal type behavior and other changes.

 GlaxoSmithKline has faced thousands of lawsuits for injuries caused by Paxil including birth defects, suicides, drug withdrawal and other complications and many of these cases have been settled.
 People or loved ones of those who were injured by Paxil should seek legal advices.